PSYCHOL 7245 - Research Project in Health Psychology II

 - Communication with students via Announcements and Discussion Board

 - Access to resources such as forms, templates and additional readings

 Link to MyUni as follows: https://myuni.adelaide.edu.au/

 Learning & Teaching ModesThe Supervisor and trainee meet regularly in formal scheduled supervision meetings.
 The amount of supervision required will depend on the development needs of the trainee and the stage of progression of the literature review and research project.

-These tasks should constitute approximately 6 months of full-time student work (or the equivalent).
+This task should constitute approximately 6 months of full-time student work (or the equivalent).

 Learning Activities SummaryAs this subject involves research no formal lectures are mandated.
 The Learning Activities depend upon the nature of the research project and developmental needs of the trainee.
 The Learning Activities reflect the Learning Outcomes stated.

 Specific Course RequirementsOn the initial enrolment into this Master’s program, all students (unless already a Registered Psychologist) MUST apply for and obtain provisional registration with the Psychology Board of Australia.
 All students are required to provide a copy of their registration details to the Program Administrator on their first day in the Program: this will be required for the Summer School courses Interviewing & Intervention and Evidence-Based Practice.
 The application form and details of fees payable are available from the PBA website: http://www.psychologyboard.gov.au/Forms.aspx.

 Candidates are required to consent to a police check as part of their application to the Psychology Board of Australia for Provisional Registration, a requirement of enrolment in the program.
 A satisfactory current police check is a mandatory requirement for acceptance to and continuation within the program.

 The University's policy on Assessment for Coursework Programs is based on the following four principles: